pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon.md

 ## Important Notes

-- Integrated Composer sites require a [nested docroot](/nested-docroot) architecture.
-When copying over code from the existing site, be sure to retain the new site's nested docroot structure and `web` docroot name.
+Integrated Composer sites require a [nested docroot](/nested-docroot) architecture.
+When copying code from the former platform site, be sure to retain the new site's nested docroot structure and `web` docroot name.
-- Edward to adjust to alias or `former-platform`

 ## Will This Guide Work for Your Site?